Block cipher mode of operation: Initialization vector (IV)

-An initialization vector (IV) or starting variable (SV) is a block of bits that is used by several modes to randomize the encryption and hence to produce distinct ciphertexts even if the same plaintext is encrypted multiple times, without the need for a slower re-keying process.
+An initialization vector (IV) or starting variable (SV) is a block of bits that is used by several modes to randomize the encryption and hence to produce distinct ciphertexts even if the same plaintext is encrypted multiple times under the identical key.

 An initialization vector has different security requirements than a key, so the IV usually does not need to be secret.
 For most block cipher modes it is important that an initialization vector is never reused under the same key, i.e. it must be a cryptographic nonce.
 Many block cipher modes have stronger requirements, such as the IV must be random or pseudorandom.
 Some block ciphers have particular problems with certain initialization vectors, such as all zero IV generating no encryption (for some keys).

 It is recommended to review relevant IV requirements for the particular block cipher mode in relevant specification, for example SP800-38A.

 For CBC and CFB, reusing an IV leaks some information about the first block of plaintext, and about any common prefix shared by the two messages.

 For OFB and CTR, reusing an IV causes key bitstream re-use, which breaks security.
 This can be seen because both modes effectively create a bitstream that is XORed with the plaintext, and this bitstream is dependent on the key and IV only.

 In CBC mode, the IV must be unpredictable (random or pseudorandom) at encryption time; in particular, the (previously) common practice of re-using the last ciphertext block of a message as the IV for the next message is insecure (for example, this method was used by SSL 2.0).
 If an attacker knows the IV (or the previous block of ciphertext) before the next plaintext is specified, they can check their guess about plaintext of some block that was encrypted with the same key before (this is known as the TLS CBC IV attack).

 For some keys, an all-zero initialization vector may generate some block cipher modes (CFB-8, OFB-8) to get the internal state stuck at all-zero.
 For CFB-8, an all-zero IV and an all-zero plaintext, causes 1/256 of keys to generate no encryption, plaintext is returned as ciphertext.
 For OFB-8, using all zero initialization vector will generate no encryption for 1/256 of keys.
 OFB-8 encryption returns the plaintext unencrypted for affected keys.

 Some modes (such as AES-SIV and AES-GCM-SIV) are built to be more nonce-misuse resistant, i.e. resilient to scenarios in which the randomness generation is faulty or under the control of the attacker.